octopusden/octopus-oc-srv-jobs-dltool/Readme.md

 # Delivery Builder Worker.

 ## Proceeding principles.
-- Listens to *cdt.dlbuild.input* queue for build requests.
+- Listens to *cdt.dlbuild.input* queue or checks queue\_message in postgres for build requests.
 Queue may be re-defined.
 - Gets delivery data from *Subversion* link specified in the request.
 - Builds delivery using *Subversion* and *Maven* sources.
 - Registers files used for build in delivery database by means of queue requests (*cdt.dlcontents.input/cdt.dlartifacts.input*)